-- China, rapidly rising with aspirations to be the most dominant country on Earth, already has deployed "Skynet" (yes, that's what they call it), - "Hooked into everything" including 20 million spy cameras - However their air pollution is so bad Skynet is having a hard time seeing through it. - Their solution?
+- China, rapidly rising with aspirations to be the most dominant country on Earth, already has deployed "Skynet" (yes, that's what the Chinese call it), - "Hooked into everything" including 20 million spy cameras - However their air pollution is so bad Skynet is having a hard time seeing through it. - Their solution?
 Alter Skynet's wavelength sensitivities.
-This will allow it to still search out and efficiently identify "dissidents"... - ..."targeted for termination" in the "Black Jails"? - The Chinese are working hard on incorporating facial recognition software into Skynet. - It's not just China.
+This will allow it to still search out and efficiently identify "dissidents"... - ..."targeted for termination" in the "Black Jails"? - The Chinese have worked hard to incorporate facial recognition software into Skynet. - It's not just China.
 There are now estimated to be 250 million spy cameras worldwide, and more powerful facial recognition software is here, in the U.S. Your privacy is gone.
-But at least we can be entertained on Facebook in the meantime.
+But at least we can be entertained on Twitter and China-created "Tick-Tock" while we await the future.

-SkyNet - Hooked into 20 million spy cameras, soon connected to facial recognition software
+SkyNet - Hooked into 20 million spy cameras, and connected to facial recognition software